-OVERVIEW OF BRIDGE IN SCHOOLS IN BERKS, BUCKS AND OXON.
+OVERVIEW OF BRIDGE IN SCHOOLS IN OUR AREA

-There are currently 600 children playing Bridge in 40 schools in Berks, Bucks and Oxon.
+There are currently 600 children playing Bridge in 40 schools in Berkshire, Buckinghamshire and Oxfordshire.

 Bridge has been played in schools for many years but until recently people teaching Bridge in schools have mostly operated in isolation.
 In 2009 local bridge players started to help and encourage each other by providing training programmes.
 The number of participating children increased rapidly as the number of volunteers grew.
 This increased participation has meant that we have been able to reintroduce competitions at a local level, which are greatly enjoyed by the children.